LLuthfiY/SimpleMangaReaderUWP/insight.md

 UWP ( universal windows platform ) is platform that based on WIndowss runtime API ( WinRT API), its different from wpf ( windows presentation foundation ) that based on .NET framework and .NETCORE, so i cannot use method from .NET, aslo UWP has more strictly permission when compared with WPF, i cannot use some basic method from basic c# like getFiles(), Directory.Delete() etc. or it will make my app crashed, it makes me have to learn UWP documentation.

 #### so why i choose to make an UWP program instead of WPF?
-- first, its new for me.
+- first, it's new for me.
 - second, uwp has better interface than wpf
 ![UWP](https://github.com/LLuthfiY/SimpleMangaReaderUWP/blob/master/screenshot/main.png)
 ![WPF](https://github.com/LLuthfiY/SimpleMangaReaderUWP/blob/master/screenshot/WPF/Untitled.png)
+- third, scrollViewer in WPF doesn't have zoom function, so i must to create fuction to resize the image

+#### TODO
+- create a filter function, so i can change the image color, it's easy on python, but not in UWP. these so many image format like bitmap, bitmapImage, WriteableBitmap, softwareBitmap etc.